devopsarr/prowlarr-go/prowlarr/docs/CommandApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiListApiV1CommandRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiListCommandRequest struct via the builder pattern

 ### Return type